 Drawbacks to Using Pasteurized Milk

-Risk.
+Pasteurized milk carries risk.
 The largest outbreak of dairy-related foodborne illness was in the mid-1980s.
 Almost 20,000 people became sick with salmonella from improperly pasteurized milk.
 If something goes wrong with the pasteurization process, or the milk you use has gone bad, there is a potential for illness.